Ready Capital (NYSE:RC) Shares Gap Down to $11.47

-Shares of Ready Capital Co.
-(NYSE:RC – Get Free Report) gapped down before the market opened on Friday .
+Ready Capital Co.
+(NYSE:RC – Get Free Report)’s stock price gapped down before the market opened on Friday .
 The stock had previously closed at $11.47, but opened at $11.08.
 Ready Capital shares last traded at $11.05, with a volume of 707,350 shares traded.

-Several research firms recently commented on RC.
-Keefe, Bruyette & Woods lowered their target price on Ready Capital from $10.50 to $10.00 and set a “market perform” rating for the company in a research note on Tuesday, November 14th.
-StockNews.com upgraded shares of Ready Capital from a “hold” rating to a “buy” rating in a research note on Friday, November 10th.
-Raymond James cut their target price on shares of Ready Capital from $13.00 to $12.00 and set an “outperform” rating on the stock in a research note on Wednesday, August 23rd.
-Wedbush assumed coverage on shares of Ready Capital in a research note on Tuesday, October 17th.
-They set a “neutral” rating and a $11.00 target price on the stock.
-Finally, UBS Group restated a “neutral” rating and set a $10.50 target price on shares of Ready Capital in a research note on Wednesday, December 6th.
-Four research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of “Hold” and a consensus price target of $11.86.
+Several research firms have recently issued reports on RC.
+StockNews.com raised Ready Capital from a “hold” rating to a “buy” rating in a research note on Friday, November 10th.
+Wedbush began coverage on Ready Capital in a research note on Tuesday, October 17th.
+They set a “neutral” rating and a $11.00 price target for the company.
+Keefe, Bruyette & Woods cut their price target on Ready Capital from $10.50 to $10.00 and set a “market perform” rating for the company in a research note on Tuesday, November 14th.
+B. Riley restated a “buy” rating and issued a $13.00 target price on shares of Ready Capital in a report on Monday, August 28th.
+Finally, Raymond James lowered their price target on shares of Ready Capital from $13.00 to $12.00 and set an “outperform” rating for the company in a report on Wednesday, August 23rd.
+Four research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average target price of $11.86.

 Ready Capital Corporation operates as a real estate finance company in the United States.
 The company originates, acquires, finances, and services small to medium balance commercial (SBC) loans, small business administration (SBA) loans, residential mortgage loans, construction loans, and mortgage-backed securities collateralized primarily by SBC loans, or other real estate-related investments.